Zxenith/Scrap_this_site_WebScraping/README.md

 To run the script, ensure all required libraries are installed and execute the script.
 The Streamlit application will open in a web browser, allowing users to select and view scraped data.

-Uncomment the appropriate function calls in the `main` function to run specific parts of the script independently for testing or development purposes.

 ## Logging

 The script logs its activities to a file named `scraping.log` with timestamps, log levels, and messages to help with debugging and tracking execution flow.